Friday 20 August 2010

 Relaxed motorway cruising

 And home in the end.
 Sadly most of the road grime she collected over the week was washed away in the Eifel downpour.
-So hardly any visible proof of the many hard kilometres had to endure!
+So hardly any visible proof of the many hard kilometres she had to endure!

 Almost home